dm3/clojure.joda-time/README.md

 Why use Clojure.Joda-Time over [clj-time](https://github.com/clj-time/clj-time)?

-* You don't need to treat `DateTime` differently from other dates
+* You don't want to treat `DateTime` differently from other dates
-* You need to operate on custom `Periods` and `Partials`
+* You need to operate on arbitrary `Periods` and `Partials`
-* You want to have everything handy under a single namespace
+* You want to have everything handy under a single namespace (two, if you want some sugar)
 * You know the Joda-Time library and want to stay close to the original API
 * You need to perform complicated operations on dates/periods/intervals/durations